William D. Cohen: Education and legal career

-Appointment to Vermont Supreme Court
+Vermont Supreme Court

 In December 2019, Governor Phil Scott appointed Cohen to serve as an associate justice of the Vermont Supreme Court, succeeding Marilyn Skoglund.
 He was sworn into office on December 20, 2019.

-Family
+Personal life

 In 1990, Cohen married Barbara Kinsman Buck.
 They are the parents of a daughter Alix, a resident of San Francisco, and a son, Robert, a resident of Killington, Vermont.